schwilklab/lab-resources/gravimetric-soil-water.md

 ### Materials Needed ###

-- quart ziploc bags (2X number of samples).
+- Quart ziploc bags (2X number of samples).
 Use only freezer/heavy duty ziplocs, and only those with a  double zip, not those with the little tab.
 - Gallon bags to organize smaller bags by trail.

+### Trip preparation ###

+These steps are specific to the Sky Island microclimate measurement project.

+1. Upload all sensors to the GPS units you are taking
+    - TODO: link to instructions on scripts for making an upload file from the sensor master list and instructions on using gpsbabel
+2. Create and print a list of sensors for the range you are headed to.
+Note that some sensors in the master list are marked as "Gone"  These do not exist! leave them off the GPS and your printed list.
+3. Make sure you have permits in order for the National Parks.

 ### Collection steps ###

 1. Walk to each GPS waypoint.
 They are all close to trails for access purposes, so this is mostly just trail hiking.
 There should be a temperature sensor there.
 The sensor is an iButton hanging inside two nested white funnels hanging from a tree at about 1.75 m height.
 The funnels will say "Schwilk" lab and the sensor id (eg PI 512), but this is often worn off, so you must go by the list.
 The letters indicate which trail/road the sensor is one for keeping track.
 I'll